Archive for the ‘Doctrine of Man’ Category

 What makes certain thoughts and actions sinful and others not?
 The criterion for judging the sinfulness of anything is its conformity to God or lack thereof.
 Thus, anything which does not correspond to God’s character is sin.

-Be perfect, therefore, as your heavenly Father is perfect. - Matthew 5:48 [show]Matthew 5:48 [48]You therefore must be perfect, as your heavenly Father is perfect.
-(ESV)
+Be perfect, therefore, as your heavenly Father is perfect. – Matthew 5:48

-[This is how we judge the acceptability of questionable things, i.e., things not addressed in the Bible--movies, dancing, gambling, etc. We judge a practice or idea by whether or not it conforms to or is in keeping with God's character.]
+[This is how we judge the acceptability of questionable things, i.e., things not addressed in the Bible–movies, dancing, gambling, etc. We judge a practice or idea by whether or not it conforms to or is in keeping with God’s character.]

 C. A definition of sin